Coopydood/ultimate-macOS-KVM/README.md

 - I'm not responsible for any time you waste using this project.
 - I'm not responsible if you make an oopsie whoopsie.
-- Do NOT run anything as ``sudo`` unless absolutely necessary.
-If you have an urge to then you need to break that habit _**asap.**_ Most of my scripts do not require superuser privileges, however, the ones that do are clearly marked with a yellow ⚠️ next to the operation requiring such permissions.
 - Expect headaches.
 Some severe.
 - You need a LOT of patience.
 I mean it.
 Despite me trying to alleviate some of the hassles, you WILL run into [stupid gotchas](https://github.com/Coopydood/ultimate-macOS-KVM/wiki/Issues-and-Troubleshooting) that require trial and error out of my control.
 - I'm by no means an expert on this stuff nor would I claim to be.
 - I've simply made *what I had to go through **easier** for you*.
 Hopefully.
 - Yes, my Python is pretty bad.
 But if it works, it works.

+> [!CAUTION]
+> Do NOT run anything as ``sudo`` unless absolutely necessary.
+If you have an urge to then you need to break that habit _**asap.**_ <br><br>
+> Most of my scripts do not require superuser privileges, however, the ones that do are clearly marked with a yellow ⚠️ next to the operation requiring such permissions.

 ***